TilakMaddy/ai-to-understand-woman/README.md

 ## When will I do this ?

 I am hoping to do it right after my exams using Tensorflow library in Python.
-But if you can do it before, you are most welcome to manage this project !
+But the learning curve is pretty steep so if you can do it before, you are most welcome to manage this project !

+## Thanks for taking interest in this and thanks for reading !
+### Chow !